 - Please indicate as soon as possible if you would like your child to begin learning any of the instruments listed as there are limited places available.

-- Please note that tutors are not required to make up lessons if children are out of school due to a sports fixture on the same day/time as their scheduled instrumental lesson.
-This also applies if a school trip is scheduled after the start of the current term.
+- Please note: Tutors are not required to make up lessons if children are out of school due to a sports fixture on the same day/time as their scheduled instrumental lesson.
+This also applies if a school trip is scheduled after the start of the current term or if your child is absent due to illness.
+The tutors are obliged to make up lessons if they themselves are absent for any reason.

 Peripatetic Performance Guidelines for Parents and Pupils